-4311 Adding and Deleting Sites
+4312 Adding and Deleting Sites

-During the program year, a CE may wish to add or delete a site.
-The addition or deletion of a site is a change (that is, an amendment) to Plan of Operation (Form H1406).
-If a CE wishes to add a new site, it must:
+During the program year, CEs may wish to add or delete a site.
+The addition or deletion of a site is a change (that is, an amendment) to the Application for Participation/Plan of Operation.
+If a CE wishes to add a new site, the CE must:

-- Visit the site to verify that it will operate in full compliance with the requirements mandated in the FMNP Agreement, - Complete Farmers' Market Locations and Site Information (Form H1420), for each site where vouchers will be distributed, and

-• Submit Form H1420 to TDA, as appropriate and include an explanation that clearly details the reason for the change.

-If a CE wishes to eliminate a site, the CE must provide notification to TDA of the change when requested to do so.
+- Visit the site to verify that it will operate in full compliance with the requirements mandated in the SFMNP Agreement. - Complete Form H1420, Farmers' Market Locations and Site Information, for each site where participant certification and vouchers will be distributed.
+In the email submitting the updated Form H1420, CEs must include an explanation that clearly details the reason for the change. - Complete and sign the Agreement Between Contracting Entity and Sub-Distributing Agency. - Amend Application for Participation | Plan of Operation and submit Form H1420 to TDA when requested to do so.